flowpoint/CARP/README.md

 # clipreviews

-Using CLIP to pair stories and prompts used to create those stories.
+Using CLIP to pair stories and reviews for those stories.
+CLIP folder for CLIP stuff, classifier folder for classifying if comments are reviews or not.